syncfusion-content/maui-docs/MAUI/PDF-Viewer/Show-Hide.md

 * Similarly, to show the annotation, set the `Hidden` property value to `false`.

-## Note:
-* On iOS and Mac, while printing a document containing hidden annotations, the hidden annotations will be visible in the print preview or the printed document.
+N> * On iOS and Mac, while printing a document containing hidden annotations, the hidden annotations will be visible in the print preview or the printed document.
-* When a document containing hidden annotations is loaded, it will not only disappear in the UI but will not be added to the [SfPdfViewer.Annotations](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_Annotations) collection as well.
+N> * When a document containing hidden annotations is loaded, it will not only disappear in the UI but will not be added to the [SfPdfViewer.Annotations](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_Annotations) collection as well.